Venice mayor resigns over flood barrier corruption scandal

 Thirty-five warrants or requests for arrest proceedings were issued, targeting politicians across the political spectrum, and dozens more people were placed under investigation.

-Political corruption has dominated headlines in Italy since early May, when seven managers and ex-members of parliament were arrested for alleged attempts to influence public tenders connected with Milan’s Expo 2015 trade fair.
+Political corruption has dominated headlines in Italy since early May, when seven managers and ex-members of parliament were arrested for alleged attempts to influence public tenders connected with Milan’s Expo 2015 trade fair [ID: nL6N0NV1GV].

 Italy ranks 69 out of 177 countries in Transparency International’s corruption index, below most European and developed countries.